-Course Name: Professional Communication • Forms of plagiarism in engineering research and professional documentation.
+Short Description of the Course: Forms of plagiarism in engineering research and profes- sional documentation.
 Referencing styles in text, figures, and diagrams appropriate to engineering documentation.
 Appropriate referencing of research literature, scientific and engineering texts, commercial literature (such as data sheets), standards, websites and other sources typically used in engineering writing.
-Presenter(s): Ms Alison Buchholz (alisonb@sun.ac.za) Contact Time: 25 May 2018, 10:00-13:00 OR 11 Sept 2018, 14:00-17:00 OR Electronically via Sunlearn throughout the year Objectives/Overview: See description above.
+Presenter(s): Ms Alison Buchholz (alisonb@sun.ac.za) Contact Time: Online via Sunlearn Objectives/Overview: See description above.
 Course Content: See description above Course Outcomes: At completion of this module the student should be able to: Explain what constitutes plagiarism in engineering research and professional documentation.
 Apply referencing styles in text, figures, and diagrams appropriate to engineering documentation.
 Appropriately reference research literature, scientific and engineering texts, commercial literature (such as data sheets), standards, websites and other sources typically used in engineering writing.
-Delivery Mechanisms: Lectures and participation in a workshop format OR engagement through the SunLearn online platform.
-Assessment Methods: "Satisfactory attendance" will be awarded if the student attends the complete session and satisfactorily contributes in the session.
-Assessment Criteria Information: "Satisfactory attendance" will be awarded if the student attends the complete session and satisfactorily contributes in the session.
+Delivery Mechanisms: Lectures and participation in a workshop format OR en- gagement through the SunLearn online platform.
+Assessment Methods: : "Satisfactory attendance" will be awarded if the student attends the complete session and satisfactorily contributes in the session.
+Assessment Criteria Information: "Satisfactory attendance" will be awarded if the student attends the complete session and satisfactorily contrib- utes in the session.
 Textbook: None.
-Notes: Will be made available on Sunlearn.
+Notes: Will be made available on Sunlearn. · · · · · · · · · · · · · · · · · · ·